seabamirum/ebird-media-sorter/README.md

 (1) Download the most recent Java JRE (Version 17) if it's not already installed https://java.com/en/download/<br/>
 (2) Download the <a href="https://github.com/seabamirum/ebird-media-sorter/releases"> ebird-media-sorter-[version]</a> jar file (under RELEASES)<br/>
 (3) Open a command prompt and switch to the directory that has your downloaded JAR file<br/>
-(4) Download "MyEBirdData.zip" file from https://ebird.org/downloadMyData and extract the CSV file into the media directory that you would like to reorganize
+(4) Download "MyEBirdData.zip" file from https://ebird.org/downloadMyData and extract the CSV file into the media directory that you would like to reorganize<br/>
 (5) Run the program by typing in: java -jar ebird-media-sorter-[version].jar arg1 (arg2) (arg3)<br/>
   Argument 1 is the location of the directory where you would like to reorganize your media, e.g. /home/Pictures/TexasTrip<br/>
   Argument 2 (optional) is an offset in hours, if your device time is known to be off a number of hours from local time for a folder.
 The default is 0.<br/>